jakenester31/Context-menu/README.md

 Use releases instead of the main branch.
-The main branch is designed to showcase the code not for use in websites
+The main branch is designed to showcase the code, not for use in websites

 Settings:
 State - decides if the webpage should use the custom or web browsers context menu